sap218/hugo-test/content/posts/phd-applications.md

 I also mentioned both past and future skills: those which I would like more knowledge in and discussed previous research projects: handling biological data (sequences) and that I independently developed my own `Python` package to answer the main research question for my dissertation.

 It does depend on the type of PhD programme.
-If you are a biologist who is applying for a PhD in biology but requires computational experience: you still have a great shot and you can talk about your willingness to learn computational skills to answer the biologial question.
+If you are a biologist who is applying for a PhD in biology but requires computational experience: you still have a great shot, and you can talk about your willingness to learn computational skills to answer the biological question.
 Don't forget about the other interpersonal skills: enthusiastic, and independent, communication/presenting.
 Mention all those you would best describe yourself!